hucker/ten8t/docs/README.md

 ## Rich Demo (`ten8t/rich_ten8t`)

-Here is a example of connecting `ten8t` up to the rich package using the progress bar object to move a progress bar, and the rich table and some emojis to make a tabular output.
+Here is an example of connecting `ten8t` up to the `rich` package using the progress bar object to move a progress bar, and the rich table and some emojis to make a tabular output.

 It is worth noting here that there are 4 progress bar steps, but there are 6 results.
 Is this a bug?